 The Northwest Portland Area Indian Health Board's IDEA-NW Project corrects inaccurate race data for AI/AN in health data systems.
-Without this correction, the data in this publication was a system.

-systems.
-Without this correction, the data in this publication would have under-counted AI/AN overdoses by 6 deaths and underestimated the drug overdose mortality rate by up to 23%.
+Without this correction, the data in this publication w systems.
+Without this correction, the data in this publication would have under-counted AI/AN overdoses by $\bf 8$ deaths and underestimated the drug overdose mortality rate by up to $\bf 23\%$.